-When I look back on my life thus far, with less than five years of work experience, I sometimes cringe to realize that for most of that I have no idea where my money really went.
+When I look back on my life, with about five years of work experience, I sometimes cringe to realize that for most of that time I did not understand where my money really went.

-When the panic began to materialize I knew I had to figure out this budgeting thing.
+When the panic materialized, I knew I had to figure out this budgeting thing.

-That means that by the end of July, August and September are already fully prepared for the expenses in those months, and at the end of October, I’m prepared for November and December.
+That means that by the end of July, I’m already prepared for August, and at the end of October, I’m prepared for November.

 That, by definition, is not living paycheck-to-paycheck.